jmastic/jmastic.github.io/resume.md

 ## ACTIVITIES
 -------------
-* Former bass guitarist of rock bands “View” and “Death of a Hero”
+* Current bass guitarist for "The Dotards".
+Former bass guitarist of rock bands “View” and “Death of a Hero”.
 * Developed applications for use in Human Computer  Interaction research
-* Volunteer for the Colorado Pug Rescue
-* Freelance web developer

 ## CONTACT
 ---------